Red Seal Trades in Ontario: What Are They & How to Get Into One

 Published On

-A smiling tradesperson wearing a hard hat and red hoodie in a warehouse
+A smiling tradesperson wearing a hard hat and holding a drill

-If you want to make a name for yourself in one of Ontario’s most prominent, highest-paying trades, getting a Red Seal endorsement can go a long way.
-This nationally recognized certification will open up opportunities for you all across the country, increase your earning potential, and allow you to establish yourself as an expert in your field.
+If you want to make a name for yourself in one of Ontario’s most prominent and highest-paying skilled trades, getting a Red Seal endorsement can go a long way.
+This Red Seal certification is a national standard that opens up opportunities for you all across Canada.
+It’ll increase your earning potential and help you establish yourself as an expert in your field.

 What Is Red Seal Certification?

-The Red Seal Program (formally the Interprovincial Standards Red Seal Program) is a partnership between the federal, provincial, and territorial governments that sets common standards for training and certification of skilled trades in Canada.
+The Red Seal Program (formally the Interprovincial Standards Red Seal Program) is a partnership between the federal government, provinces, and territories that sets common standards for training and certification of skilled trades in Canada.

-As such, a Red Seal endorsement proves you have met a high standard of knowledge, skills and experience in one of the program’s 50+ approved trades.
-Essentially, completing the Red Seal Program indicates to employers that you know what you’re doing.
+As such, a Red Seal endorsement proves you have met a high national standard of knowledge and experience in one of the designated Red Seal trades.
+Essentially, completing the Red Seal program indicates to employers that you have met common standards.

-So, what are the Red Seal trades?
-Some of the most common and popular on this list includes:
+Some of the most common and popular seal trades on this list include:

 • Electricians (industrial and construction)